Delicious Sautéed Asparagus

 - Nuts – You can use cashews, almonds, pecans, or whatever nuts you have on hand.

-- In a skillet, add the oil and butter.
-Saute the nuts for a minute, then add the cranberries and saute for another minute.
-Remove the nuts and cranberries - and set aside.
+- In a skillet, heat the oil and butter.
+Sauté the nuts for a minute, then add the cranberries and sauté for another minute.
+Remove the nuts and cranberries from the pan and set them aside.

-Pro tip - Cook covered for only 3 minutes any longer and the beautiful green color of the asparagus will be lost. - Season with salt, pepper, and lemon juice.
-Return the nuts and cranberries back to the pan.
-Remove from the pan and sprinkle with fresh parsley.
+- Season with salt, pepper, and lemon juice.
+Add the nuts and cranberries back to the pan, then remove from the heat.
+Sprinkle with fresh parsley before serving.

 This sauteed asparagus will keep in the fridge for up to a week.

-Depending on how small you cut the pieces asparagus takes between 8 to 15 minutes.
-I kept these approximately 3-inch long so they took about 8 minutes.
-The tips usually get more tender than the stalks so check the stalks by pricking with the tip of a knife.
+Depending on how small you cut the pieces, asparagus takes between 8 and 15 minutes.
+I kept these at approximately 3 inches long, so they took about 8 minutes.
+The tips usually get more tender than the stalks, so check the stalks by pricking with the tip of a knife.

 The stalk of the asparagus can be quite woody.
-If left it will take longer to cook and still not get tender.
-You can take a vegetable peeler to peel some of the green woody parts to help cook the stalks.
-While you can't get the touch stalk you can still add it to chicken stalks and soups for flavor.
-When making sauteed veggies like this it is best to keep tender parts that will cook evenly.
+If left, it will take longer to cook and still not get tender.
+You can use a vegetable peeler to peel some of the green woody parts to help cook the stalks.
+While you can’t eat the tough stalk, you can still add it to chicken stalks and soups for flavor.
+When making sauteed veggies like this, it is best to keep the tender parts that will cook evenly.

 Sautéed Asparagus with Cranberry and Nuts